 The GS1 Stacked Omnidirectional DataBar has a 14-digit data structure for the product identification number.

 For the United States and Canada, the 14-digit GTIN for the GS1 DataBar is built using the GTIN-12 and includes the following components:

 For the Rest of the World, the 14-digit GTIN is built using the GTIN-13.

-As such, the advice to companies is not to utilize the PLU code as their item reference number (e.g. a company having an 8-digit or 9-digit Company Prefix will not have enough digits to use a 4-digit PLU as an item reference number).
-The owner of the Company Prefix can assign whatever number they wish to the item reference number.
-It is suggested not to build any intelligence into the Item Reference Numbers; instead start with the number '0' and continue to assign the numbers in sequence for all items in your product catalog.
+It is not advised to assign the PLU code as the item reference number (e.g., a company having an 8-digit or 9-digit Company Prefix will not have enough digits to use a 4-digit PLU as an item reference number).
+The owner of the Company Prefix can assign whatever numbers they wish as the item reference number, but it is suggested that no intelligence is built into the Item Reference Numbers.
+Instead, start with the number '0' and continue to assign the numbers in sequence for all items in your product catalog.

-Furthermore, it is recommended to assign GTINs for your items using the same granularity as the PLU code (Commodity, Variety, Size Group).
+It is recommended that GTINs are assigned to your items using the same granularity as the PLU code (Commodity, Variety, Size Group).
 As most retailers' systems are used to this level of granularity, it will make the transition much easier if each companies' GTINs equate to this level of granularity.

 There are label manufacturers available to assist with the creation of the GS1 DataBar on your PLU stickers.

 The International Federation for Produce Standards (IFPS), in collaboration with the industry and GS1 organizations, released the Implementation of GS1 DataBar for the Global Fresh Produce Industry.
 This guide was created as a resource to assist with implementation of GS1 DataBar.